Do Something Now

 Spread the word online

 Engage your online community about the issues and explain why to support IDA.
 Also, be sure to let them know about joining our email list to receive our monthly e-newsletter and other timely information.
-They – and you – can also follow us on Facebook, Twitter, Instagram and Tumblr.
+They – and you – can also follow us on Facebook, Twitter, Instagram and LinkedIn.

 Buy things you love and support IDA with a percentage of your purchase going to save dark skies.
 IDA participates in the Amazon Smiles Program, Ebay for Charity, Tspring and more.
 Click here for a full list.